 According to Nelleke Veenstra, Senior Investment Manager for Hivos-Triodos Fund - which provides, amongst others, trade finance to agricultural exporters in developing countries - the difference in impact between countries, industries and even products is concerning: “There is a large concentration of power at a country level but also with multinational players.
 Large supermarket chains and the multinational traders that supply them, are benefiting far more.
 Producers of speciality or certified products are having a hard time.
 Without change, I fear that we could very well see smaller specialised players disappear altogether.
 It’s really worrying,” she says.

 “The impact of the pandemic is a reminder of the fragile interconnectedness of our food system.
-The entire value chain from production to distribution and consumption, has a role to play if things are to change,” says Isabelle Laurencin, Principal Investment Manager, Triodos Organic Growth Fund - which provides long-term private equity to leading European organic food businesses.
+The entire value chain from production to distribution and consumption, has a role to play if things are to change,” says Isabelle Laurencin, Fund Manager of Triodos Food Transition Europe Fund - which provides long-term private equity to leading European organic food businesses.

 Supporting investees and clients